aspose-total/Aspose.Total-Products/total/en/net/conversion/potm-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTM to EXCEL via C# or Online App" h2=".NET API for POTM to EXCEL conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily convert POTM files to EXCEL within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a simple two-step process for converting POTM files to EXCEL.

+The first step involves using Aspose.Slides for .NET to export the POTM file to HTML.
+This component provides a wide range of features that enable developers to create, manipulate and convert presentations in a variety of formats, including POTM.
+It also provides a comprehensive set of APIs that enable developers to easily export presentations to HTML.

+The second step involves using Aspose.Cells for .NET to convert the HTML file to EXCEL.
+This powerful Spreadsheet Programming API provides a wide range of features that enable developers to create, manipulate and convert spreadsheets in a variety of formats, including EXCEL.
+It also provides a comprehensive set of APIs that enable developers to easily convert HTML to EXCEL.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert POTM file to EXCEL within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export POTM to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to EXCEL.
+By using Aspose.Total for .NET, developers can quickly and easily convert POTM files to EXCEL within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a simple two-step process for converting POTM files to EXCEL.
+It also provides a comprehensive set of APIs that enable developers to easily export presentations to HTML and convert HTML to EXCEL.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}